ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 val is_printable : int -> int -> page_range -> bool = <fun>
 ```

-Like a function, a variant can be recursive if refers to itself in its own definition.
+Like a function, a variant can be recursive if it refers to itself in its own definition.
 The predefined type `list` provides an example of such a variant:
 ```ocaml
 # #show list;;
 type 'a list = [] | (::) of 'a * 'a list